 Programs must be written for people to read, and only incidentally for machines to execute.

 This requires the use of meaningful data names, meaningful procedure names, a structure that can be shown in a diagram, and logic that can be easily understood.
 Along the way I have adopted other principles such as KISS, DRY and YAGNI, but anything else I see as a passing fancy and not a universal law that must be obeyed without question.
-In order to write effective software I have to obey the laws of software engineering, but standards are not laws, they are guidelines.
+In order to write effective software I have to obey the laws of software engineering, but standards and best practices are not laws, they are guidelines.
 As a pragmatic programmer I will only follow those guidelines which have proved their worth in my 30+ years of programming experience.
 As Petri Kainulainen says in his article We Should Not Make (or Enforce) Decisions We Cannot Justify I have the right to question any rule in order to evaluate its actual worth.
 Any guideline which stands in my way will be brushed aside, and provided that my paying customers are impressed with the result I couldn't care less about upsetting the delicate sensibilities of some petty bureaucrat.

 Fundamental - forming the base, from which everything else develops